Housing construction in Germany collapses, housing shortage increases - Breaking Latest News

 The number of building permits has fallen by a good 30 percent.
 And the Ifo Institute predicts that in 2025 just 200,000 apartments will be available.

-In Germany hundreds of thousands of apartments are missing.
-Housing is scarce in many cities and regions, and rents are rising. of Germany Population is currently growing – especially in the cities.
+Hundreds of thousands of apartments are missing in Germany.
+Housing is scarce in many cities and regions, and rents are rising.
+Germany’s population is currently growing – especially in the cities.
 But instead of more, fewer and fewer new apartments are being built.

-The traffic light coalition has set itself the goal that every year 400,000 new Apartments be built, including 100,000 social housing units.
+The traffic light coalition has set itself the goal of building 400,000 new homes every year, 100,000 of them social housing.
 Last year just 260,000 apartments were completed.
 And the gap is likely to widen further.
 Because as a result of the increased construction costs, higher interest rates, increasing requirements and a lack of building areas, the number of new residential buildings is even falling dramatically.
-The Ifo-Institute expects that in 2025 just 200,000 apartments will be available for new occupancy.
+The Ifo Institute expects that in 2025 just 200,000 new apartments will be available.
 And building permits are collapsing.
-In April, 21,000 apartments were still approved, almost a third less than in the previous year, that reported Federal Statistical Office.
+In April, 21,000 apartments were approved, almost a third less than in the previous year, the reported Federal Statistical Office.

 In the past 295,300 apartments were completed.
 This year the number is shrinking Ifo to 275,000, in the coming year to 235,000, before only 200,000 new apartments can be occupied in 2025.
 It is therefore already foreseeable that the crisis on the housing market will intensify for many people in Germany.
 This will most likely affect families, single parents and single people with lower incomes.